 While the pasta is cooking, prepare a simple vinaigrette dressing.

 - olive oil

 Set it aside.

-Note about balsamic vinegar: Often caprese is drizzled with regular balsamic which is dark brown in color.
+Why white balsamic vinegar?
+Often Caprese is drizzled with regular balsamic which is dark brown in color.
 I prefer to use white balsamic for this pasta salad because everything’s mixed together and brown vinegar turns everything kind of an unappetizing color.
 However, I do like to drizzle balsamic reduction over the salad as a garnish, right before serving.

 Continuing on, drain a container of fresh mozzarella pearls.
 I love those cute little balls of mozzarella.
 If you can’t find them, use another type of fresh mozzarella.
 You may have to slice it into bite size pieces.
 Please don’t use regular mozzarella cheese if you can help it, it’s just not the same.

 Slice tomatoes and a red onion.
 If you think red onions are too strongly flavored, I have a great hint for you on the recipe card.